cockroachdb/docs/v22.1/ui-hot-ranges-page.md

 ---

 {{site.data.alerts.callout_info}}
-On a secure cluster, this area of the DB Console can only be accessed by a SQL user with the `VIEWACTIVITY` role option.
+On a secure cluster, this area of the DB Console can only be accessed by a SQL user with the `VIEWACTIVITY` or `VIEWACTIVITYREDACTED` role option.
 {{site.data.alerts.end}}

 The **Hot Ranges** page of the DB Console provides details about ranges receiving a high number of reads or writes.
 These are known as *hot ranges*.